isc-projects/kea/doc/sphinx/arm/config-backend.rst

 CB Components
 -------------

-To use a MySQL configuration backend you must compile :ischooklib:`libdhcp_mysql_cb.so` and configure the DHCP servers to load it.
+To use a MySQL configuration backend, :ischooklib:`libdhcp_mysql_cb.so` must be compiled and the DHCP servers must be configured to load it.
 It is compiled when the ``--with-mysql`` configuration switch is used during the Kea build.
 The MySQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.

-To use a PostgreSQL configuration backend you must compile :ischooklib:`libdhcp_pgsql_cb.so` and configure the DHCP servers to load it.
+To use a PostgreSQL configuration backend, :ischooklib:`libdhcp_pgsql_cb.so` must be compiled and the DHCP servers must be configured to load it.
 It is compiled when the ``--with-pgsql`` configuration switch is used during the Kea build.
 The PostgreSQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.